skellis46/slipbox/literature notes/Blitz - Understanding Heidegger on Technology.md

 > Of course, were there no way out of technological thinking, Heidegger's own standpoint, however sophisticated, would also be trapped within it.
 He attempts to show a way out - a way to think about technology that is not itself beholden to technology.[@blitz-2014-understanding p.69]

-- this is really what I'm doing in #two_women_dancing -- I'm tripping into a way to think about technology that is beholden to it.
+- this is really what I'm doing in [[Lithium dancing]] -- I'm tripping into a way to think about technology that is beholden to it.
 Right?
+Related to [[technological forces and recursion]]

 > The basic phenomenon that belongs together with being is truth, or "revealing," which is the phenomenon Heidegger brings forward in his discussion in "The Question Concerning Technology."
 Things can show or reveal themselves to us in different ways, and it is attention to this that will help us recognize that technology is itself one of these ways, but only one.
 Other kinds of revealing, and attention to the realm of truth and being as such, will allow us to "experience the technological within its own bounds."[@blitz-2014-understanding p.69]